 When you look at the two definitions, ask yourself which you subscribe to and why?

 Find some quiet time without interruption, grab a piece of paper and pen and for the next few minutes think about yourself.
-Take a honest and straightforward inventory on a scale of 1-10 and rate these things to see how much value you place in your own well-being and how much energy you are investing in you.
-The results may help us to learn why we struggle to feel happy, fulfilled, or replenished.
+Take an honest inventory on a scale of 1-10 and rate these things to see how much value you place in your own well-being and how much energy you are investing in you.
+The results may help us learn why we struggle to feel happy, fulfilled, or replenished.

 Your Physical Well Being

-Evaluate your overall health, your energy, and how well you feel physically.
-Are you doing the activities your love?
+Evaluate your overall health, your energy, and how well you feel.
+Are you doing the activities you love?
 Are you feeding your body food it can use?
 Are you active and engaged?
 Are you making lifestyle choices that make you feel good about yourself?
 Do you feel younger than your years?
 Alive?

 Your Mental/Emotional Well Being